graphql-java-generator/graphql-maven-plugin-project/README.md

 That is: graphql-java-generator generates the boilerplate code, and lets you concentrate on what's specific to your use case.
 Then, the running code __doesn't depend on any dependencies from graphql-java-generator__.
 So you can get rid of graphql-java-generator at any time: just put the generated code in your SCM, and that's it.

-* In __client mode__ : graphql-java-generator generates a class for each query and mutation type (subscriptions are not managed yet).
-These classes contain the methods to call the queries and mutations.
+* In __client mode__ : graphql-java-generator generates a class for each query, mutation type and/or subscription type.
+These classes contain the methods to call the queries, mutations and subscriptions.
 That is, to call the GraphQL server, you just call one of this method.
     * graphql-java-generator also generates the POJOs from the GraphQL schema.
 The __GraphQL response is stored in these POJOs__, for easy and standard use in Java.
 * In __server mode__ : graphql-java-generator generates the whole heart of the GraphQL server.
 The developer has only to develop request to the data.
 That is :
     * graphql-java-generator generates the main method (in a jar project) or the main servler (in a war project), and all the Spring wiring, based on [graphql-java-spring](https://github.com/graphql-java/graphql-java-spring), itself being build on top of [graphql-java](https://www.graphql-java.com/).
-    * It generates the POJOs with the standard JPA annotations, to make it easy to link with a database.
+    * graphql-java-generator generates the POJOs.
+An option allows to annotate them with the standard JPA annotations, to make it easy to link with a database.
 But of course, you can also implement your GraphQL server based on REST resources, or any other kind of data storage.
     * graphql-java-generator also generates interfaces, named DataFetchersDelegate.
 It expects a Spring Bean to be defined.
     * The developer just has to implement each DataFetchersDelegate, and the GraphQL server is ready to go!